neon-software-dev/Accela/README.md

 *Bone-based animated model dancing in Sponza with dynamic lighting and shadow mapping*

 ![Alt text](screenshots/cubes.gif?raw=true "Physics")
-*A collection of entities launched into the air with dynamic lighting at over 1000fps*
+*A collection of entities launched into the air over height-mapped terrain with dynamic lighting*

 # Quick Start Guide